T-38 tank

-The T-38 amphibious scout tank was a Soviet amphibious light tank that saw service in World War II.
-Developed as a modernized version of the earlier T-37A light tank, the T-38 proved to be only a moderate improvement over its predecessor, and was eventually replaced in 1940 by the T-40.
+The T-38 amphibious scout tank was a Soviet amphibious and reconnaissance light tank that saw service in World War II.
+Developed as a modernized version of the earlier T-37A light tank, which had roots in the British Vickers amphibious tank, it also took design ideas from the French AMR 33, the T-38 proved to be only a moderate improvement over its predecessor.
+Its relative light weight allowed Soviet aircraft to strap the tank on bomber fuselages, and deliver them to front lines.
+Deeply flawed, reluctance or inability to upgrade the tank's drivetrain, weapons, and radio led to its eventual replacement in 1940, by the T-40.